 3.2.
 Awards Ceremony

 3.2.1.
-The Awards Ceremony takes place at the private view of the Awards Exhibition in central London in summer 2019, date to be confirmed.
+The Awards Ceremony takes place at the exhibition in London in October 2020, date to be confirmed.

 3.2.2.
-All shortlisted entrants will be invited to the event.
-Each Award Winner will be able to invite a guest.
+All shortlisted entrants will be invited to the ceremony.

 3.2.3.
 Award Winners will be presented with a trophy and any prizes at the Awards Ceremony.

 3.3.1.
-All Shortlisted, Highly Commended and Award-Winning work will be included in the Awards Exhibition in London in Summer 2019.
+All Shortlisted, Highly Commended and Award-Winning work will be included in the Awards Exhibition in London in October 2020.

-3.3.3.
-It is a condition of entering that shortlisted entrants agree to pay a hanging fee of £50 + VAT for inclusion of their shortlisted entry in the exhibition.
+3.3.4.
+It is a condition of entering that shortlisted entrants agree to pay a mandatory hanging fee of up to £50 + VAT for inclusion of their shortlisted entry in the exhibition.
 The hanging fee is waived for category award-winning projects.

-3.3.4.
-Entrants are responsible for any costs incurred for sending any original artwork or supporting work to the AOI for inclusion in the Awards Exhibition or Tour.
+3.3.5.
+Entrants are responsible for any costs incurred for sending any original artwork or supporting work to the AOI for inclusion in the Awards Exhibition.
 The AOI will not return exhibits unless agreed in advance.
-Entrants are responsible for organising and paying for the collection of their original artwork or supporting work (either in person or by courier) at the end of the Awards Exhibition or Tour.
-Such work not collected within 12 months of the end of the Awards Exhibition or Tour will become the property of the AOI.
+Entrants are responsible for organising and paying for the collection of their original artwork or supporting work (either in person or by courier) at the end of the Awards Exhibition.
+Such work not collected within 12 months of the end of the Awards Exhibition will become the property of the AOI.

-3.3.5.
-It is the responsibility of the entrant to provide high resolution files and, if requested, original artwork or supporting work for the Awards Exhibition or Tour, and to follow instructions as to how and when that should be sent.
+3.3.6.
+It is the responsibility of the entrant to provide high resolution files and, if requested, original artwork or supporting work for the Awards Exhibition, and to follow instructions as to how and when that should be sent.
 Failure to do so may result in work not being exhibited.

-3.3.7.
-The prints contained within the Awards Exhibition or Tour will not be available for sale, however illustrators may opt to sell prints of their work via the AOI’s print shop, hosted in partnership with CreativeHub/Printspace, subject to an AOI commission and Printspace costs.
+3.3.8.
+The prints contained within the Awards Exhibition will not be available for sale, however illustrators may opt to sell prints of their work via the AOI’s online printstore, hosted in partnership with CreativeHub, subject to an AOI commission and Printspace costs.